 A mature Shorkie pup will measures 6 to 14 inches from the shoulder.

 If there is one thing you will love about a Shorkie pup, it’s his vibrant and playful personality.
-On one hand, he is loyal and very territorial like his parent the Shih Tzu.
+On the one hand, he is loyal and very territorial like his parent the Shih Tzu.
 He is quick to alert his owner of impending danger and does not mind investigating the intruder on your behalf.
 On the other hand, Yorkie Tzus are very welcoming and will quickly befriend a stranger whom they perceive as harmless.

 He will entertain everyone you introduce him to whether it’s your friends or family.
-Since he cannot hurt a fly, Yorkie Tzu will be pretty fine in the company of your kids when out playing.
+Since he cannot hurt a fly, Yorkie Tzu will be pretty beautiful in the company of your kids when out playing.
 Moreover, he is the ideal dog to gift your grandparents as they will enjoy his company.

 One disclaimer though, if you have small kids at home, train them on how to take care of the tiny fellow.
-Given his tiny body, he is likely to get injured if your kids try some hard stunts with him.
+Given his little body, he is likely to get injured if your kids try some hard stunts with him.

 Shorkie dogs are perfect for any environment because their tiny bodies allow it.
-Put him in the countryside and he will chase after squirrels and jackrabbits with other hunting dogs.
+Put him in the countryside, and he will chase after squirrels and jackrabbits with other hunting dogs.
 If you live in the town, he only needs a tiny spot in your apartment to make himself comfortable.

-shih tzu yorkie mixes are perfect whether you work at home or have a 9 to 5.
+Shih Tzu Yorkie mixes are perfect whether you work at home or have a 9 to 5.
 Buy him lots of toys to keep him company as you work on your home computer or head out to catch a train to the office.
 In the evening as you wind up, the little fluffy fellow will crawl onto your lap and watch the late-night shows with you.
 He is happy anywhere as long as he is close to his master.